ComfyUI-Workflow/awesome-comfyui/README.md

 ## New Workflows

 - [**ComfyUI-InstantCharacter**](https://github.com/jax-explorer/ComfyUI-InstantCharacter): [a/InstantCharacter](https://github.com/Tencent/InstantCharacter) ComfyUI Warpper
-- [**ComfyUI_RH_FramePack**](https://github.com/HM-RunningHub/ComfyUI_RH_FramePack): This is a ComfyUI plug-in for lllyasviel/FramePack, easy to use
+- [**ComfyUI-fal-API**](https://github.com/gokayfem/ComfyUI-fal-API): Custom nodes for using fal API.
+Video generation with Kling, Runway, Luma.
+Image generation with Flux.
+LLMs and VLMs OpenAI, Claude, Llama and Gemini.
-- [**ComfyUI_InfiniteYou**](https://github.com/bytedance/ComfyUI_InfiniteYou): Official ComfyUI Support - InfiniteYou: Flexible Photo Recrafting While Preserving Your Identity
+- [**ComfyUI-HyperLoRA**](https://github.com/bytedance/ComfyUI-HyperLoRA): Official implementation in ComfyUI of CVPR 2025 paper 'HyperLoRA: Parameter-Efficient Adaptive Generation for Portrait Synthesis'
-- [**ComfyUI-GPENO**](https://github.com/SparknightLLC/ComfyUI-GPENO): A node for ComfyUI that performs GPEN face restoration on the input image(s).
-Significantly faster than other implementations of GPEN.
+- [**ComfyUI-Index-TTS**](https://github.com/chenpipi0807/ComfyUI-Index-TTS): NODES: An industrial-grade zero-shot text-to-speech synthesis system with a ComfyUI interface.
 - [**ComfyUI-ReLight**](https://github.com/EnragedAntelope/comfyui-relight): Transform your images with cinematic lighting effects in a single click!
 ReLight is a powerful ComfyUI node that adds professional-grade lighting capabilities including multiple light sources, rim lighting, and 3D lighting simulation.
-- [**ComfyUI-ImageAutotone**](https://github.com/SparknightLLC/ComfyUI-ImageAutotone): A node for ComfyUI that takes an input image and clips the color channels independently to increase contrast and alter color cast.
-This is a reinterpretation of PhotoShop's 'Auto Tone' algorithm.
+- [**TTP_Comfyui_FramePack_SE**](https://github.com/TTPlanetPig/TTP_Comfyui_FramePack_SE): Provide ComfyUI support for FramePack start-and-end image reference
-- [**NoteManager**](https://github.com/Danteday/ComfyUI-NoteManager): A powerful extension for ComfyUI that enables adding notes to many node in your workflow.
-Keep track of important settings, reminders, and workflow documentation directly within your ComfyUI canvas.
+- [**ComfyUI-ReduxFineTune**](https://github.com/1038lab/ComfyUI-ReduxFineTune): ComfyUI-ReduxFineTune is a custom node for ComfyUI that enables advanced style fine-tuning using the Flux Redux approach.
+It offers multiple unified fusion modes for precise and consistent control over style transfer, allowing users to fine-tune image styles with high flexibility and detail.
-- [**ComfyUI-DAAM**](https://github.com/nisaruj/comfyui-daam): ComfyUI custom nodes for Diffusion Attentive Attribution Maps (DAAM)
+- [**Cyber-BlackCat**](https://github.com/Cyber-BlackCat/ComfyUI_Auto_Caption): Using LLM and Joy tag pipeline to tag your image(s folder), it's suitable for train FLUX LoRA and also sdxl.
+Load images in order!
-- [**ComfyUI-Cobra**](https://github.com/Yuan-ManX/ComfyUI-Cobra): Make Cobra avialbe in ComfyUI.
+- [**anaglyphTool-Comfyui**](https://github.com/Cryptyox/anaglyphTool-Comfyui): This Comfyui node creates an anaglyph image from a color and depth map input.
+It achieves high speeds suitable for video to anaglyph conversion by using CUDA GPU acceleration.
-- [**ComfyUI-Orpheus**](https://github.com/numz/Comfyui-Orpheus): TTS with emotional speech capabilities in 8 Languages 24 speakers.
+- [**comfyui-dynamic-routes**](https://github.com/shinich39/comfyui-dynamic-routes): Shuffle nodes after queue execution.
 ## Trending Workflows

-- [**ComfyUI-nunchaku**](https://github.com/mit-han-lab/ComfyUI-nunchaku) (⭐+96): Nunchaku ComfyUI Node.
+- [**ComfyUI-nunchaku**](https://github.com/mit-han-lab/ComfyUI-nunchaku) (⭐+95): Nunchaku ComfyUI Node.
 Nunchaku is the inference that supports SVDQuant.
 SVDQuant is a new post-training training quantization paradigm for diffusion models, which quantize both the weights and activations of FLUX.1 to 4 bits, achieving 3.5× memory and 8.7× latency reduction on a 16GB laptop 4090 GPU.
 See more details: https://github.com/mit-han-lab/nunchaku
-- [**ComfyUI-Manager**](https://github.com/ltdrdata/ComfyUI-Manager) (⭐+85): ComfyUI-Manager itself is also a custom node.
+- [**ComfyUI-Manager**](https://github.com/ltdrdata/ComfyUI-Manager) (⭐+84): ComfyUI-Manager itself is also a custom node.
-- [**ComfyUI-LTXVideo**](https://github.com/Lightricks/ComfyUI-LTXVideo) (⭐+68): Custom nodes for LTX-Video support in ComfyUI
+- [**ComfyUI_RH_FramePack**](https://github.com/HM-RunningHub/ComfyUI_RH_FramePack) (⭐+68): This is a ComfyUI plug-in for lllyasviel/FramePack, easy to use
-- [**KJNodes for ComfyUI**](https://github.com/kijai/ComfyUI-KJNodes) (⭐+46): Various quality of life -nodes for ComfyUI, mostly just visual stuff to improve usability.
+- [**ComfyUI_InfiniteYou**](https://github.com/bytedance/ComfyUI_InfiniteYou) (⭐+57): Official ComfyUI Support - InfiniteYou: Flexible Photo Recrafting While Preserving Your Identity
-- [**SD-PPP**](https://github.com/zombieyang/sd-ppp) (⭐+44): Simplify ComfyUI to WebUI-liked interface and Connect with Photoshop.
+- [**ComfyUI-LTXVideo**](https://github.com/Lightricks/ComfyUI-LTXVideo) (⭐+56): Custom nodes for LTX-Video support in ComfyUI
-- [**ComfyUI-GGUF**](https://github.com/city96/ComfyUI-GGUF) (⭐+39): GGUF Quantization support for native ComfyUI models
+- [**SD-PPP**](https://github.com/zombieyang/sd-ppp) (⭐+49): Simplify ComfyUI to WebUI-liked interface and Connect with Photoshop.
-- [**ComfyUI-ACE_Plus**](https://github.com/ali-vilab/ACE_plus) (⭐+36): Custom nodes for various visual generation and editing tasks using ACE_Plus FFT Model.
+- [**KJNodes for ComfyUI**](https://github.com/kijai/ComfyUI-KJNodes) (⭐+42): Various quality of life -nodes for ComfyUI, mostly just visual stuff to improve usability.
-- [**ComfyUI-RMBG**](https://github.com/1038lab/ComfyUI-RMBG) (⭐+35): A ComfyUI node for removing image backgrounds using RMBG-2.0
+- [**ComfyUI-GGUF**](https://github.com/city96/ComfyUI-GGUF) (⭐+41): GGUF Quantization support for native ComfyUI models
-- [**ComfyUI_IPAdapter_plus**](https://github.com/cubiq/ComfyUI_IPAdapter_plus) (⭐+26): ComfyUI reference implementation for IPAdapter models.
-The code is mostly taken from the original IPAdapter repository and laksjdjf's implementation, all credit goes to them.
-I just made the extension closer to ComfyUI philosophy.
+- [**ComfyUI-ACE_Plus**](https://github.com/ali-vilab/ACE_plus) (⭐+37): Custom nodes for various visual generation and editing tasks using ACE_Plus FFT Model.
-- [**rgthree's ComfyUI Nodes**](https://github.com/rgthree/rgthree-comfy) (⭐+24): Nodes: Seed, Reroute, Context, Lora Loader Stack, Context Switch, Fast Muter.
-These custom nodes helps organize the building of complex workflows.
+- [**ComfyUI-RMBG**](https://github.com/1038lab/ComfyUI-RMBG) (⭐+32): A ComfyUI node for removing image backgrounds using RMBG-2.0
 ## All Workflows Sorted by GitHub Stars

 - [**ComfyUI-Manager**](https://github.com/ltdrdata/ComfyUI-Manager): ComfyUI-Manager itself is also a custom node.